r3h6/TYPO3.EXT.oauth2_server/README.md

 Create your own [public and private keys](https://oauth2.thephpleague.com/installation/#generating-public-and-private-keys).<br>
 Use the provided key pair only for development.

-For the authorization code grant you must create a frontend login and a consent page.

 You must explicit enable the OAuth2 server in your site configuration yaml by adding at least following configuration:

+For the authorization code grant you must create a frontend login and a consent page.<br>
+This extensions provides a Typoscript setup with a basic design.

 ```yaml
 oauth2: []